Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/system-architecture/design.md

 ### Google Cloud Webserver

 The Google Cloud webserver provides a hosting point for the bot using the cloud run service.
 The server allows for two things, bot uptime and bot access to the database, through the server the bot can make calls to the firebase database both for logging and for acces of data.
 The webserver will also provide containers that host the firebase database for reaction data.
+The webserver will also be responsible for handling the formatting of data into visualizations when requested by the bot via a user.

 ### Google Firebase Database

 The Firebase database is contained in the cloud webserver and acts as a means of storing and logging all reaction data.
-The database will contain data pertaining to prompt
+The database will contain data pertaining to prompts, approved submitted images, time to post, emoji reactions, threaded replies, and number of comments.
+All of this data will be exportable as a CSV or in a visualization done by the host webserver.

 ## Class Diagram